 There are also growing frustrations that river users have been unable to access the bridge for months, with little information available about when repairs will take place or access will be restored.

-The Grade II listed bridge is maintained by the Environment Agency and is regarded as one of North Lincolnshire’s most distinctive historic landmarks.
+The bridge is maintained by the Environment Agency, and its Grade II* listing means it is one of less than six per cent of all listed building nationally.
+It is regarded as one of North Lincolnshire’s most distinctive historic landmarks.

 Cllr Rob Waltham said: “Residents are understandably worried.
 This is an important historic structure and residents do not want to see it damaged any further through vandalism or neglect.